leoalho/WeSail/documentation/getting_started.md

 ### Settings

 Boat owners can access the boat settings by pressing the edit button.
-Via the settings it is possible add other owners to the boat and delete the boat.
+Via the settings it is possible add other owners to the boat, change the profile picture of the boat and delete the boat.

 ### Events